atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+literal : class java.lang.String : The string to search for

-arg1 : class java.lang.String : No Description
+replacement : class java.lang.String : The string to replace in the paths if found

 ## `java.source`
 **Java source file**